Access to information

 - a log of all of the information released in response to applications (our disclosure log), and

 - a register of certain government contracts.

-We are also required to provide an explanation if we do not make any of the information listed above available publicly.
+We are required to provide an explanation if we do not make any of the information listed above publicly available.

 What information is available from the Ombudsman?